-Poetry Holy Wild Gwen Benaway - •Finalist for the 2019 Governor General's Literary Award for Poetry - Finalist for the 2019 Trillium Book Award for Poetry - •Finalist for the 2019 Lambda Literary Awards - Transgender Poetry Category - Finalist for the 2019 Publishing Triangle Awards - Trans and Gender-Variant Literature Category - •Longlisted for the 2019 Pat Lowther Memorial Award In her third collection of poetry, Holy Wild, Gwen Benaway explores the complexities of being an Indigenous trans woman in expansive lyric poems.
+Poetry Holy Wild Gwen Benaway - •Winner of the 2019 Governor General's Literary Award for Poetry - •Finalist for the 2019 Trillium Book Award for Poetry - Finalist for the 2019 Lambda Literary Awards - Transgender Poetry Category - Finalist for the 2019 Publishing Triangle Awards - Trans and Gender-Variant Literature Category - Longlisted for the 2019 Pat Lowther Memorial Award In her third collection of poetry, Holy Wild, Gwen Benaway explores the complexities of being an Indigenous trans woman in expansive lyric poems.
 She holds up the Indigenous trans body as a site of struggle, liberation, and beauty.
 A confessional poet, Benaway narrates her sexual and romantic intimacies with partners as well as her work to navigate the daily burden of transphobia and violence.
 She examines the intersections of Indigenous and trans experience through autobiographical poems and continues to speak to the legacy of abuse, violence, and colonial erasure that defines Canada.
 Her sparse lines, interwoven with English and Anishinaabemowin (Ojibwe), illustrate the wonder and power of Indigenous trans womanhood in motion.
 Holy Wild is not an easy book, as Benaway refuses to give any simple answers, but it is a profoundly vibrant and beautiful work filled with a transcendent grace.
 Gwen Benaway is a trans girl of Anishinaabe and Métis descent.
-She has published three collections of poetry-Ceremonies for the Dead, Passage, and Holy Wild She is also the editor of an anthology of fantasy short stories titled Maiden Mother and Crone: Fantastical Trans Femmes.
-She has been a finalist for the Dayne Ogilvie Prize for LGBTQ writers from the Writers' Trust of Canada, and her personal essay, "A Body Like A Home," was the Gold Prize winner for the National Magazine Awards in Personal Journalism.
-Her fourth collection of poetry day/break is forthcoming from Bookhug Press in 2020.
-She lives in Toronto.
+She is the author of three previous collections of poetry-Ceremonies for the Dead, Passage, and the award-winning Holy Wild.
+She is the editor of an anthology of fantasy short stories titled Maiden Mother and Crone: Fantastical Trans Femmes.
+She has been a finalist for the Dayne Ogilvie Prize for LGBTQ Writers from the Writers' Trust of Canada, and her personal essay, "A Body Like A Home," was the Gold Prize Winner for the National Magazine Awards in Personal Journalism.
+She is also currently writing a book of creative nonfiction, trans girl in love. day/break is her fourth book of poetry.
+She lives in Toronto, Ontario, and is a Ph.D. student at the University of Toronto in the Women and Gender Studies Institute.